 Daniel is also Georgian Court University’s first recipient of the Benjamin A. Gilman International Scholarship.
-He was one of 835 American undergraduate students from 310 colleges and universities across the U.S. who received the grant.
+He was one of 835 American undergraduate students from 310 colleges and universities across the United States who received the grant.
 He studied at St. Mary’s University, an institution just outside of London.

 He received a $2,500 scholarship to apply toward his experience, and conducted a service project of his choice in exchange for the grant.
-He chronicled his travels abroad and communicated with special needs classes in his hometown, Marlton, N.J., along with a class in Brick, N.J.
+He chronicled his travels abroad and communicated with special needs classes in his hometown of Marlton, New Jersey, along with a class in Brick, New Jersey.

 “This semester was life-changing,” Daniel said.
 “England was magnificent!
 It is by far the most amazing country I have ever visited,” he said.
 The avid writer shared some of his enthusiasm in a blog post he wrote during an October 2018 descent into the former coal mines that were once a bustling industry in Wales.